Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.messagechannel.md

 ## AsyncCallOptions.messageChannel property

-A class that can let you transfer messages between two sides
+The message channel can let you transport messages between server and client

 <b>Signature:</b>